Tropical Storm Beryl (1988): Preparations

-Upon becoming a tropical storm, the National Hurricane Center issued a tropical storm warning from the mouth of the Mississippi River to Pensacola, Florida.
-Six hours later, the warning was extended westward to Morgan City, Louisiana.
+The National Hurricane Center issued a tropical storm warnings from Morgan City, Louisiana to Pensacola, Florida.
 The threat of Beryl prompted some voluntary evacuations in St. Bernard Parish in Louisiana, and also forced the evacuations of thousands from offshore oil rigs.
 Officials advised small craft to remain at port from Port O'Connor, Texas to Pensacola, Florida.

 Impact

-Rainfall from the storm reached over 7 in a short distance east of Pensacola, Florida, though impact in the state was minor.
-Wind gusts peaked at 38 mph in Pensacola.
-In Alabama, Beryl produced sustained winds of 38 mph, with gusts to 54 mph, as well as above normal tides.
-The storm dropped heavy rainfall in coastal portions of Alabama, peaking at 16.09 in on Dauphin Island.
-Rough waves overturned a shrimp boat in Mobile Bay.
-A 15-year-old boy on the boat drowned, the only direct fatality from the storm.
-The boy's father, also on the boat, spent 24 hours in the water before being rescued by the United States Coast Guard.
-The waves caused severe beach erosion along the coastline, with Dauphin Island losing 60 to 70 ft of beach.
+Across the south-central United States, Beryl dropped heavy rainfall, with a peak of 16.09 in recorded on Dauphin Island in Alabama.
+Rough waves overturned a shrimp boat in Mobile Bay, killing a 15-year-old boy.
+The boy's father was rescued by the United States Coast Guard after spending 24 hours in the water.
+The waves caused severe beach erosion in Alabama and Mississippi, with Dauphin Island losing 60 to 70 ft of beach.
+In Mississippi, more than 10 in of precipitation caused caused significant river flooding along the Biloxi River.

-In Mississippi, coastal areas reported heavy amounts of precipitation, reaching over 10 in in Jackson County.
 Sustained winds reached 47 mph at Gulfport, the strongest wind on a land station.
-Similar to Alabama, strong waves caused considerable beach erosion along portions of the coastline.

 Beryl dropped rainfall across much of Louisiana, peaking at over 10 in near Morgan City.
-The rainfall caused significant river flooding along the Biloxi River.
-Wind gusts were fairly light across the state, reaching 40 mph in New Orleans.
-The winds caused light tree damage, which resulted in some power outages.
+Wind gusts in Louisiana, reaching 40 mph in New Orleans, caused light tree damage and power outages.
 A storm surge of about 5 ft caused some coastal flooding.

-The remnants of Beryl produced locally heavy precipitation peaking at about 12 in in east-central Texas, resulting in some reports of flash flooding.
-The rainfall flooded some roads and also causes severe river flooding on the Angelina River.
-Remnant moisture dropped about 5 in of rain in southeast Oklahoma and 3 in in southwestern Arkansas.
-Further inland, the remnants of Beryl cooled temperatures and provided relief to the severe heat wave in the central United States.
+The remnants of Beryl produced heavy rainfall of about 12 in in east-central Texas, resulting in flash flooding along roads and increased water levels along the Angelina River.
+Farther inland, Beryl dropped rainfall and provided relief to a severe heat wave in the central United States.

-Throughout its path, Beryl caused about $3 million in damage (1988 USD, $5.46 million 2009 USD), primarily along the immediate coastline from erosion or flood damage.
+Throughout its path, Beryl caused about $3 million in damage (1988 USD), primarily along the immediate coastline from erosion or flood damage.